aravindhk/QESummerSchool/Day-5/exercise-1/README.md

 * (possibly) a parallel eigenvalue solver
 * (possibly) an optimized compiler

-Let's find these requirements in the system at your disposal.
+Let's find these requirements in the system used for this hands-on.

 The configuration of the IJS cluster requires, as a first step, to move to a compute node.
 This can be done for example with:

-    ssh fp001
+    ssh nsc-fp001

 Information about the module environment can be obtained using: